BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 To some extent Chapter 5 does this even more formally by generating and clustering the feature-space of all applications grouped as dwarfs.
 The evaluation on the feature-space is critical to the inclusion of particular extended OpenDwarfs applications and is performed in Chapter 4.

-##Oclgrind: Debugging OpenCL kernels via simulation{#sec:oclgrind}

-Oclgrind is an OpenCL device simulator developed by Price and McIntosh-Smith [@price:15] capable of performing simulated kernel execution.
-It operates on a restricted LLVM IR known as Standard Portable Intermediate Representation (SPIR) [@kessenich2015], thereby simulating OpenCL kernel code in a hardware agnostic manner.
-This architecture independence allows the tool to uncover many portability issues when migrating OpenCL code between devices.
-Additionally, Oclgrind comes with a set of tools to detect runtime API errors, race conditions and invalid memory accesses, and generate instruction histograms.
-AIWC is added as a tool to Oclgrind and leverages its ability to simulate OpenCL device execution using LLVM IR codes; this allows selected metrics to be collected by monitoring events during simulation, these metrics then indicate Architecture-Independent Workload Characteristics.

-##Schedulers and Predicting the most Appropriate Accelerator
+##Scheduling and Performance Prediction for Heterogeneous Architectures

 Predicting the performance of a particular application on a given device is challenging due to complex interactions between the computational requirements of the code and the capabilities of the target device.
 Certain classes of application are better suited to a certain type of accelerator [@che2008accelerating], and choosing the wrong device results in slower and more energy-intensive computation [@yildirim2012single].
 Thus accurate performance prediction is critical to making optimal scheduling decisions in a heterogeneous supercomputing environment.

-Lyerly [@lyerly2014automatic] demonstrates by executing a subset of applications from OpenDwarfs it becomes apparent that not one accelerator has the fastest execution time for all benchmarks.
+Lyerly [@lyerly2014automatic] execute a subset of applications from OpenDwarfs to demonstrate that not one accelerator has the fastest execution time for all benchmarks.
 This contribution focuses on developing a scheduler to delegate the most appropriate accelerator for a given program.
 This was achieved by developing a partitioning tool to separate computationally intensive OpenMP regions from C, extracting to and building a predictive model based on past history of the programs executing on the accelerators.
-We broaden this analysis by claiming that all benchmarks encompassing a dwarf will perform optimally on one accelerator type, but identify that one type of accelerator is non-optimal for all dwarfs.
+We broaden their scheduling analysis in Chapter 5 and claim that all benchmarks encompassing a dwarf will perform optimally on one accelerator type, but identify that one type of accelerator is non-optimal for all dwarfs.

 Hoste et al. [@hoste2006performance] show that the prediction of performance can be based on inherent program similarity.
 In particular, they show that the metrics collected from a program executing on a particular instruction set architecture (ISA) with a specific compiler offers a relatively accurate characterization of workload for the same application on a totally different micro-architecture.
-[Che et al. @che2009rodinia] broadens this finding with an assumption that performing analysis on a single threaded CPU version of a benchmark application maintains the underlying set of instructions and the composition of the application.
+@che2009rodinia broadens this finding by performing analysis on a single threaded CPU version and find that a benchmark application maintains the underlying set of instructions -- the composition of the application is largely the same.

-Therefore, it is intuitive that the composition of a program collected using a simulator (such as Oclgrind discussed in [Section @sec:oclgrind], which operates on the most common intermediate form for the OpenCL runtime) regardless of accelerator to which it is ultimately mapped, offers a more accurate architecture agnostic set of metrics around an applications workload.
+Therefore, it is intuitive that the composition of a program collected using a simulator (such as Oclgrind discussed in [Section @sec:oclgrind], which operates on the most common intermediate form for the OpenCL runtime) regardless of accelerator to which it is ultimately mapped, offers a more accurate architecture agnostic set of metrics for an application workload.
 This, in turn, can be used as a basis for performance prediction on general accelerators.

 ##Predictions and Modelling